Rishab1804/JobFinder/README.md

 It is open-source and as well as free of cost.

-We have 0% profit from the app, but we want to generate employment post covid.
+We want to generate employment post covid.